Can I borrow a trap?

 Our current approach is to encourage responsible cat ownership including neutering and microchipping pet cats and keeping them indoors.
 We have given away 200 microchips for local companion cats, and we advocate for reducing the cost of neutering pet cats.

-what monitoring of pests or wildlife do you do?
+What monitoring of pests or wildlife do you do?

 There are two broad types of monitoring we undertake - ‘result’ and ‘outcome’.